Baked Beans À La Différence

 • 2 tbsp vinegar eg apple cider

-• 1-2 tsp sugar, nectar or stevia
+• 1-2 tsp brown sugar, agave or maple syrup or stevia

-• 2 tsp Korean gochujang or 1tsp Spanish smoky paprika
+• 2 tsp Korean gochujang or 1tsp Spanish smoky paprika (optional)

 Instructions